jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 number of positions, and then pairwise-deletion neighbour-joining phylogenies.

-To ensure a enough positions are present for distance calculations between samples we require a minimum 1000 of called positions for each sample XXX
+To ensure a enough positions are present for distance calculations between samples we require a minimum 1000 of called positions for each sample, the filtering of which is included in `02-scripts.backup/042-generate_NJ_tree.R`.

+e.g.

 ```bash